stackbit-projects/tolistsite-33205/content/_index.md

 sections:
   - type: hero_section
     title: Lists for Low-Code
+    subtitle: >-
-    subtitle: 'ToList lets you send messages to '
+      ToList lets you send messages to multiple people using your favotire low-code platforms
     actions:
       - label: Learn More
         url: /features